mofuss/mofuss/README.md

 ### Stage 1: Local Data Processing
 #### Preparing your environment
-* All scripts are written to run on Windows, and would need to be modified to run on Linux/MacOS.

 * Install R and RStudio on your local machine.
 * Clone this repository to your local machine.
 * Install the `remotes` package in R: `install.packages("remotes")`